Rakeela/dragora-notes/Videogame-Wishlist.md

     * If there's one thing videogames are good at, it's grabbing attention.
 That this attention-grabbing function works beyond the realm of merely sitting down and pushing buttons has been core to much of my own exercise.
 The interactive training environment can mitigate the disadvantage of exercising while high (poor focus) so that doing it is more reliable.
     * This concept promotes a recreational psychoactive for the sake of its customers' health.
 I confess to pharmacoutopianism.
     * Exercise games are always of lower quality...
 I think they're more than a genre shift, as different as being a wholly different technology in the videogame industry.
 The best I've found have already made a positive difference in my life, and I think this is something that the industry will develop as a broader talent in the future.
 Exercise games are just such an important tool for making good health voluntary...
 They're a pure application of [[hedonology]].
+    * This wishlist item is outdated now as I no longer use cannabis, but it could still help other people.
     * Examples:
       * - TBF
 6. Abstract yet Detailed Grand Strategy Game with Weird Maps